The EDGE Language: Extended General Einsums for Graph Algorithms: Background and Related Works

 \subsubsection{Concern: How do we walk the iteration space?}

-The next step after specifying an Einsum is to specify a \emph{mapping}---how to walk the iteration space in both logical space and time.
-A common approach is to lower the Einsum to an abstract loop nest program such as HiFiber~\cite{hifiber,Nayak:2023:TDF}, then explore various ways to transform that loop nest.
+The next step after specifying an Einsum is to specify a \emph{mapping}: how to walk the iteration space in both logical space and time.
+A common approach is to lower the Einsum to an abstract loop nest program such as HiFiber~\cite{hifiber, Nayak:2023:TDF}, then explore various ways to transform that loop nest.
 For example, both \taco{}~\cite{Kjolstad:2017:TTA} and Timeloop~\cite{Parashar:2019:TSA} represent the mapping space as a series of nested loop nests, either using the polyhedral model~\cite{Kjolstad:2017:TTA} or with a custom specification language~\cite{Parashar:2019:TSA}.
 However, the loop nest approach does not adequately capture the space-time aspects of computation, such as uneven distributions of computation across space or time.
 Works like Maestro~\cite{Kwon:2019:URP} adopt a \emph{data-centric} approach to representing the mapping space, which enables a description of mapping aspects such as multicasting data and pipelining computations~\cite{Kwon:2019:URP}.

-Our current approach derives from TeAAL~\cite{hifiber,Nayak:2023:TDF}, which adopts a loop nest paradigm; however, future work will explore adopting a more data-centric mapping approach to better accommodate graph algorithms on architectures like \GPU{}s.
+Our current approach derives from TeAAL~\cite{hifiber, Nayak:2023:TDF}, which adopts a loop nest paradigm; however, future work will explore adopting a more data-centric mapping approach to better accommodate graph algorithms on architectures like \GPU{}s.

 \paragraph{Prior Work: Defining the Mapping Space} One aspect of work in this area is defining the mapping space and the types of eligible transformations to go from one mapping to another.
 There are two aspects to mapping: transformations on the \emph{data} and transformations on the \emph{iteration space}.
 Transformations on data take the input tensor(s) and rearrange their layout in memory or at runtime in some way.
 For example, swapping the ranks of a tensor (rank-swizzling), reordering values, or partitioning the data into chunks all constitute data transformations.
 Nayak et al.\ separate out transformations on data as \emph{content-preserving transformations}~\cite{Nayak:2023:TDF}.
 Transformations on the iteration space describe how to walk the iteration space, such as processing particular points in parallel or sequentially, walking in a particular order, or dividing the iteration space into parallel chunks that are then each processed sequentially.